jerryrox/bindable-bloc/README.md

 - Add more examples in README

 ## Versions
+### 1.2.0
+- Added a flag to trigger on `setValue` only when the new value is not equal to the existing value.
 ### 1.1.8
 - Fixed bug in `useBindable` where changing the Bindable instance wouldn't trigger state update.
 ### 1.1.7